A Allan Adventure

 "A Allan Adventure" is the third episode of the second season of the American adult animated television series Smiling Friends.
 It was written by series creators Zach Hadel and Michael Cusack, and was directed by Paul ter Voorde.
 It was storyboarded by Michael Dockery, Jake Ganz, Paul Georghiou, Voorde, and Sheldon Vella.
-The episode originally aired on May 20, 2024, on Adult Swim to an audience of 180 thousand viewers.
+The episode originally aired on May 20, 2024, on Adult Swim to an audience of 180,000 viewers.

 The series revolves around the Smiling Friends, a small charity dedicated to spreading happiness.
 The episode follows employee Allan, who is tasked with buying more paperclips by his boss, Mr. Boss.
 However, due to a series of mishaps, he is repeatedly unable to obtain the paperclips.
-The episode contains a reference to the game Burnout Revenge, but the game referenced was originally supposed to be Shadow of the Colossus; this was changed after a suggestion by Cusack.

 The episode received positive reviews from critics following its release, with praise going towards its absurd humor and focus on Allan.
 It has been featured on lists of the series' best episodes.